-- The school principal should contact the police or medical examiner in order to verify the death and get the facts surrounding the death.
+- 1. The school principal should contact the police or medical examiner in order to verify the death and get the facts surrounding the death.
 It is important to know the facts in order to reduce imitative behaviors and to place focus on means restriction strategies for parents, as well as the school. - 2.
 The superintendent of the school district needs to be informed of the death.
 He or she should also be involved in the school's response to the suicide through information dissemination with other school districts and media contacts. - 3.
 Prepare and activate procedures for responding to the media.
 Suicide is newsworthy and as such can be expected to attract the media.
 Utilize a designated media spokesperson and remind staff not to talk with press or spread rumors and if asked refer to media spokesperson.
 Media coverage of suicide can influence behavior negatively by contributing to contagion or positively by encouraging help-seeking.
 Encourage the media to refer to "Recommendations for Reporting on Suicide," (19) available at http://reportingonsuicide.org.
 For more information refer to Issue Brief 7b: Responding to and Working with the Media.

-- 4. Notify and activate the school's crisis response team (for more information on crisis response teams refer to Issue Brief 6b: Crisis Intervention and Crisis Response Teams).
-The Orange-Ulster BOCES County-wide Team for Crisis and Critical Incidents (25) increases a school's capacity to provide a comprehensive and strategic response at the critical time of need.
-For more information refer to Issue Brief 6b: Intervention Strategies, Crisis Intervention, and Response Teams. - 5.
+- 4. Notify and activate the school's crisis response team (for more information on crisis response teams refer to Issue Brief 6b: Crisis Intervention and Crisis Response Teams). - 5.
 Contact the family of the deceased.
 Find out if the deceased has any siblings enrolled in other schools or school districts.
 If so, then notify the principals of those schools.
 Obtain permission to release the cause of death from the parents.
 If the parents do not give permission to release the cause of death as a suicide, respect for their wishes should be maintained. - 6.
 Schedule a time and place to notify faculty members and all other school staff.
 This meeting should be arranged as soon as possible.
 After this has been done, staff can provide critical and appropriate support for students. - " Inform all staff about the facts behind the suicide and dispel rumors. - " Allow time for staff to ask questions and express feelings. - " Ensure that all staff have an updated list of referral resources. - " Review the process for students leaving school grounds and tracking student attendance. - " Announce to staff how the school will interact with the media and inform staff who will act as the school's media spokesperson.
 Remind staff not to talk with the press and refer any questions to the designated media spokesperson. - " Review planned in-class discussion formats and disclosure guidelines for talking to students.
-Prepare staff for student reactions.
+Prepare staff for student reactions. - " Compile a list of all students who were close to the deceased. - " Compile a list of all staff members who had contact with the deceased.